 While you see my image, you can’t see the epiphany that touch my soul as the camera clicked.

 It was a “stop and smell the roses” moment.
 For a split second, I saw the world thru his eyes -not mine- and I was full of hope and optimism for the future.
 This young boy started the day in a race against time, but decided to end the day by preserving a special moment with loved ones.
-A choice of family over personal goals is an important decision for anyone to make but this 14 year old boy's decision encouraged me to continue to see life thru his eyes.
+A choice of family over personal goals is an important decision for an adult to make but to witness this 14 year old boy's decision encouraged me to continue to see life thru his eyes.

 I started up the mountain to complete a personal challenge, but I walked down the mountain with more altruistic goals.
 A passion to deliver this young boys message of love, family, and hope for the future.

 The Lost Mine trail once again has impacted my life.
 In 1966 it was my pathway to adulthood, and in 2016 it was my pathway to enlightenment.

 Billy Dale – proud member of the 1967 football recruiting class at the University of Texas.